spryker/spryker-docs/docs/scos/user/features/202200.0/configurable-product-feature-overview.md

 A Back Office user can add configurable products to pages, categories, and content items as regular products.

 In the product catalog, they can see which products are configurable ones and edit them as regular products.
-However, they cannot change configuration parameters.
+However, a Back Office user cannot change configuration parameters.

 ![configurable-product-entry-in-the-back-office](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Configurable+Product/Configurable+Product+feature+overview/configurable-product-entry-in-the-back-office.png)

-In the orders, they can see which products are configurable ones.
+In the orders, A Back Office can see which products are configurable ones.
 They can also see the configuration of each product, but they cannot change the selected parameters.

 ![order-with-a-configurable-product](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Configurable+Product/Configurable+Product+feature+overview/order-with-a-configurable-product.png)